danielfroes/CuteNewtTest/README.md

 The main script of the project is the Map Generator, which serves as the top-level abstraction for all procedural generation.

 Two other noteworthy scripts are the PlayerController, responsible for player movement, and the MapGenerationDemoController, which serves as the project initializer.

-### Notes

--   To create more interactive editors without consuming excessive development time, I've added the Naughty Attributes package to the project.
--   To streamline the development of the project, I've made minor modifications to the tilemap sprites, to be able to treat them all as 24x24-pixel tiles.